Ngulefac/Ngulefac/README.md

 ### Hi there,its Theodore 👋
+    Be my guess
         Here are some ideas to get you started:

 - 🔭 I’m currently working on a Python project
 - 🌱 I’m currently learning Django